E-junkie Shopping Cart and Digital Delivery

 More Mystery: Video, Lady Gaga PRAYS (yes, to God)

 Several times I have covered Lady Gaga on this blog.
-She is a complicated person, and now she’s openly speaking of things.
+She is a complicated person, and now she’s openly speaking of spiritual things.
 So, this is my tuff (area of expertise and education), and I want to weigh in.
 You can too.

 It’s the habit of most who comment about Gaga to past judgement on her, but that is not the point of this post, or my other posts.
 While I welcome your comments, I ask that you attempt to be thoughtful and intelligent in your responses.
-You don’t have to like her to comment, but you want to bash her, find a different blog to barf on.
+You don’t have to like her to comment, but if you want to bash her, find a different blog to barf on.

 It seems she’s the archetype of a person who is (seemingly) easy to pigeon hole.
-But this mega star, and so many like her (who are not in the limelight) are just who are trying to find their way in the world.
+But this mega star, and so many like her (who are not in the limelight) are just people who are trying to find their way in the world.
 You may think differently, but maybe you should watch the footage below, first.

-When she asks people to things, millions respond.
-This strikes me as important to note for Christians, as we interact with those God loves, and enact the messge of the of God’s grace poured out on us, in Jesus Christ.
+When she asks people to do things, millions respond.
+This strikes me as important to note for Christians, as we interact with those God loves, and enact the messge of the gospel of God’s grace poured out on us, in Jesus Christ.

 Also, I think it helps (as Christians) to engage the struggles of many people, all while questioning our motives and the hidden influencers of our interactions with people that sound, look, dress, and act differently than we prefer.
 I’d say it takes to task our enactments of grace and love toward God, ourselves, and others.
 I hope it will challenge this in you.